CARiSMA-Tool/carisma-tool/documentation/installation.md

 5. If you see `com.apple.quarantine`, type `xattr -dr com.apple.quarantine` and drag the unpacked Eclipse file in your Terminal.
 6. Now open the application.

-# Setting up Eclipse for CARiSMA
+# Setting up Eclipse for CARiSMA using an Eclipse Update Site

 ## Eclipse Modeling Tools
 - First, you need to install the Eclipse Modeling Tools.
 You can find it at : https://www.eclipse.org/downloads/packages/